-The reclassification procedures used to determine when an EL student is Redesignated Fluent English Proficient (RFEP) shall follow the guidelines established by the California State Department of Education.
+The reclassification procedures used to determine when an EL student is Reclassified Fluent English Proficient (RFEP) shall follow the guidelines established by the California State Department of Education.
 The requirement for reclassification shall consist of the following criteria:

-- Assessment of English language proficiency using the State's English Language Assessment (ELPAC), as provided for by E.C.
-60810 pursuant to the procedures for conducting that test provided in Subchapter 7.5 (commencing with section 11510); - Comparison of performance in basic skills as indicated by Fresno Unified School District's locally selected assessment(s). - 3.
-Evaluation of the teacher including a review of the child's mastery of curriculum and - 4.
-Parental consultation through: - Consultation with parent(s)/ guardian(s) regarding the redesignation procedure and appropriate supports for their child after redesignation and - B. Notice to parent(s)/guardian(s) of language redesignation and placement, including a description of the redesignation process and the parent's/ guardian's opportunity to participate.
+- Assessment of English language proficiency using the State's English Language Assessment (ELPAC score of 4), as provided for by E.C.
+60810 pursuant to the procedures for conducting that test provided in Subchapter 7.5 (commencing with section 11510); - Comparison of performance in basic skills as indicated by Fresno Unified School District's locally selected assessments (iReady cut point score same as English only peers or SBAC Score of Nearly Met). - 3.
+Teacher recommendation - 4.
+Parental consultation

-Monitoring Redesignated Fluent English Proficient (RFEP) Students
+Monitoring Reclassified Fluent English Proficient (RFEP) Students